yazidoxx/SciCiteCheck/README.md

 **Dataset Citation Status Verification Tool**

 A comprehensive toolkit for verifying the accessibility and citation status of scientific datasets across multiple biological and scientific repositories.
-SciCiteCheck helps researchers and data scientists validate dataset citations in scientific publications by checking their public availability and extracting metadata from various data repositories.
+DataRefInspector helps researchers and data scientists validate dataset citations in scientific publications by checking their public availability and extracting metadata from various data repositories.

 ## 🎯 Overview